thisisthor/lectures/sessions/01/README.md

 # Today, Monday 8th of January

 * Welcome
+* Learning outcomes
+* Quiz
 * Introduction to the brief
-* Quiz
 * Create mini-lessons in groups
 * Present mini-lessons